AltspaceVR/AltspaceSDK-wiki/Your-First-App.md

-This is a more detailed walk-through of the app in the SDK repo [README] Getting Started section.
+This tutorial is a more detailed walk-through of the app in the SDK repo [README] Getting Started section.